 Whether your company is a start-up or has been functioning for several years, branded keywords and branded searches are important.
-While it may sound straightforward, it isn’t always easy too have to a top rank for your own brand name.
-Branded searches show user intent, so when google search is done for your business name, the customer knows exactly what they want.
+While it may sound straightforward, it isn’t always easy to have a top rank for your own brand name.
+Branded searches show user intent, so when a google search is done for your business name, the customer knows exactly what they want.
 This is why it is important that your business have a memorable name.
 Google My Business is a free tool that can help you see how your business ranks on Google search.

 Provide Superior Service

 As the old saying goes, “It costs less to keep a customer than to find a new one.”
 Research shows it’s 5-25 times more expensive to acquire a new customer, but in the digital age, poor service won’t just cost you one customer.
 The bad review that customer leaves could potentially cost you hundreds or more.
 Make providing superior service a priority.